heydarov93/toDoList/README.md

 ### Credits
 The To Do List application was created by <a href="https://www.linkedin.com/in/yashar-heydarov-4b8659261/">Yashar Heyderov</a> as a course project for the It Academy.

-### License
-The To Do List application is open source software licensed under the <a href="https://opensource.org/license/mit/">MIT license</a>.